oogles/djem/docs/topics/models.rst

 .. warning::

     Once an instance is saved and the ``F()`` expression is used to increment the version, the ``version`` field will become a Django ``Expression`` instance.
 At this point, it is no longer accessible as an integer.
 For the same reason an ``F()`` expression is used to perform the incrementation (race conditions), the new version cannot be retrieved from the database after the save and used to replace the ``Expression`` value.
 There is the possibility the version retrieved will not be the one that matches the rest of the values on the model.
 The only way to regain a usable ``version`` field after saving a model instance is requerying for the whole instance.
-    Attempting to access the ``version`` field after it has been incremented will raise a :exc:`VersioningMixin.AmbiguousVersionError` exception.
+    Attempting to access the ``version`` field after it has been incremented will raise a :exc:`Versionable.AmbiguousVersionError` exception.

 .. note::